 Aesthetically, players irons typically have have small toplines, which appeal to lower handicap players.
 The AP2s aren’t an exception, but you could say that the toplines are slightly bigger than the other 4 iron sets listed in this article (except maybe the Mizunos).
 Either way, I think the look at address leads to a sense of confidence, as it is a good middle ground between blades and game improvement irons.

-Longest of the 5: Callaway Apex Pro 16
+2) Longest Players Iron: Callaway Apex Pro 16

 If distance is one of your main concerns and focuses, definitely consider the Callaway Apex Pro Forged irons.
 This is a stellar club for low handicap golfers, as it combines a thin topline with exceptional distance.
 Typically, you would have to sacrifice one to get the other.
 Like the AP2’s, this set offers a progressive COG.
 Penetrating short irons and high launching longer irons is going to be a trend that lasts the test of time.